Under Construction

 b customer_order_loop

-Complete your program such that the main
+Complete your program such that the main function initializes the plain_a4 record

 and then performs customer orders indefinitely.
 Verify that your code works

-by using the memory viewer, then copy the code into tasks/task-4.S
+by using the memory viewer, then copy the code into tasks/task-4.S.

 Commit and push your changes with the message “completed task 4”.